Welcome to the Plone4bio project

 The main new content type defined by plone4bio is the Sequence.
 The Sequence can be written by hand, imported from a FASTA file or accessed through a BioSQL database.
 The Sequence can then be visualized, showing its textual annotations data and its graphical features.
 It can be searched, using plone built-in search engine.
 Then it is possible to apply to the Sequence a program, called a predictor, that calculates the probabilities of the sequence to have a given property (the property that the predictor tries to determine) and to plot its results as new features or annotations.
 For example a predictor can try to assess if a protein sequence is trans-membrane, whether a signal peptide exists, and so on.

-We have set up a plone4bio demo site (see the picture on the right) to show the main features of the plone4bio package.
+We can give you access to a demo site to show the main features of the plone4bio package.
 On the demo site you can browse the Human fraction of the Uniprot database, the Human fraction of the NCBI database, access sequences of your interest, search through the site with the Livesearch feature of Plone and exploit the fact that sequences and CMS content are indexed together, use some sample searches that show the power of having a collection of data and documents indexed at the same time (have a look, for example, to the Aging or Deacetylase keywords).

 Native BioSQL integration